How To Ask A Former Coworker For A Job In 8 Steps & Helpful Tips

 Contacting your coworker - How To Ask A Former Coworker For A Job

-Or “I saw you’re working at XYZ Company now.
-That’s great!
-I’m working at ABC Company.”
+You could say, “Hey, it’s been a while!
+What’s new with you?” or “I saw you’re at XYZ Company now—congrats!
+I’m at ABC Company.”

 2. Ask Them How They’re Doing: